-Resolutions Adopting the Proposed Voluntary Amendments
+Resolutions Adopting the Proposed Amendments

-The following resolutions, which will be presented to the Annual General Meeting of Stockholders, will adopt the proposed voluntary amendments to the Articles of Incorporation:
+The following resolutions, which will be presented to the Annual General Meeting of Stockholders, will adopt the proposed amendments to the Articles of Incorporation:

-RESOLVED, that the voluntary amendments to the Articles of Incorporation of Schlumberger N.V. be, and they hereby are, adopted to read in their entirety as described in Schlumberger's Proxy Statement dated March 15, 2005 and in the form presented to this meeting; provided, however, that if both the mandatory amendments and the voluntary amendments are adopted, then the Articles of Incorporation of Schlumberger N.V. will be amended to read in their entirety as set forth in Appendix 1 to Schlumberger's Proxy Statement dated March 15, 2005 and in the form presented to this meeting; and further
+RESOLVED, that the Articles of Incorporation of Schlumberger N.V. be, and they hereby are, adopted to read in their entirety as set forth in Appendix 1 to Schlumberger's Proxy Statement dated March 15, 2005; and further

-RESOLVED, that each lawyer of STvB Advocaten (Curação) N.V., Netherlands Antilles counsel to Schlumberger, is authorized to execute and file in the Netherlands Antilles the notarial deed of amendment effectuating such amendments.
+RESOLVED, that each lawyer of STvB Advocaten (Curaçao) N.V., Netherlands Antilles counsel to Schlumberger, is authorized to execute and file in the Netherlands Antilles the notarial deed of amendment effectuating such amendments.